Jack London (businessman)

-J. Phillip "Jack" London (April 30, 1937 – January 18, 2021) was an American businessman.
+J. Phillip "Jack" London (April 30, 1937 – January 18, 2021) was a US naval engineer and businessman.

-He joined CACI International Inc as a consultant in 1972 and rose through the ranks to become CEO in 1984.
-London helped the professional services firm become a $5.7 billion dollar world government contracting company providing advanced technology services and solutions for national security missions, electronic warfare and cyber security, with 20,000 employees in 155 locations worldwide.

-A 1959 graduate of the U.S. Naval Academy, London served on active duty as a naval aviator for 12 years during the Cold War and an additional 12 years in the Navy Reserve as an aeronautical engineering duty officer.
+London was a 1959 graduate of the U.S. Naval Academy and served as a naval aviator for 12 years during the Cold War and an additional 12 years in the Navy Reserve as an aeronautical engineering duty officer.
+In 1972, he joined CACI International Inc as a consultant.
+He became CEO of CACI in 1984.
+London led the growth of the company as a government information technology contractor for national security missions, electronic warfare and cyber security, with some 20,000 employees in 155 locations worldwide.

 He served on the boards of the Navy Memorial Foundation, the Naval Historical Foundation, and the Friends of the National World War II Memorial.

-Early life and education
+Early life, education and naval career

 London was born to Harry R. and Evalyn P. London.
-London’s mother said his family came from "pioneers and dirt farmers", including a great-grandfather who participated in the Land Rush of 1889.
 His maternal family came from Illinois and Missouri and his father’s family came west from Tennessee and Maryland.
 A student of history and genealogy, London traced his family lineage back to Samuel Nicholson, a Continental Navy officer during the American Revolution and commanding officer of the USS Constitution, for whom he created the Captain Samuel Nicholson Naval and Marine Corps History and Leadership Award to honor a graduating Naval Academy midshipman in 2014.

 London was an honor roll student and student body president of Classen High School in Oklahoma City.
 Witnessing a halftime demonstration by the Navy Blue Angels at an Oklahoma University football game sparked an interest in naval aviation, and he applied and was accepted to the United States Naval Academy, where he graduated with a B.S. in naval engineering and commissioned as an ensign in the U.S. Navy in 1959.

-Serving as a naval aviator and carrier pilot, London made 33 deployments in the North Atlantic, the Mediterranean, and the Caribbean with an anti-submarine warfare (ASW) "hunter-killer" unit during the Cold War, including as part of the airborne recovery team for John Glenn's Mercury space flight on Friendship 7, and during the Cuban Missile Crisis aboard the USS Randolph (CV-15) in 1962.
+He served as a naval aviator and carrier pilot during which he made 33 deployments in the North Atlantic, the Mediterranean, and the Caribbean with an anti-submarine warfare (ASW) "hunter-killer" unit during the Cold War, including as part of the airborne recovery team for John Glenn's Mercury space flight on Friendship 7, and during the Cuban Missile Crisis aboard the USS Randolph (CV-15) in 1962.

 Back on shore duty, London pursued an M.S. in operations research from the Naval Postgraduate School in 1967 and a D.B.A. from George Washington University in 1971.